arcangelofranco/Naive-RAG-Assistant/README.md

 Retrieval and generation are decoupled.
 A question about the Facade pattern retrieves five chunks, of which exactly three clear the similarity threshold, all from the `facade` document, scoring $0.6577$, $0.6079$ and $0.5133$.
 The two that fall below come from `template-method` and `strategy` at $0.4372$ and $0.4195$, and dropping them is the threshold working as intended.

 Because only three chunks clear the threshold anyway, `top_k=5` and `top_k=3` build an identical prompt here and produce the same cited answer.
-On the earlier Italian corpus the same comparison did change the outcome, with `top_k=3` leading the model to refuse for insufficient context.
-Both outcomes are correct under the system prompt, which treats an answer unsupported by context as a worse failure than a refusal, but the divergence is no longer reproducible on this corpus.

 Out-of-domain questions are refused before the LLM is called at all, because no chunk clears the similarity threshold: